Reviews and Comments

 Murder’s never been such a drag.

-In vibrant south-east London, a group of grannies stand …
+In vibrant south-east London, a group of grannies …

 A great addition to the series